 Delegates and alternate delegates serve as the primary communication link between area Girl Scout members, community networks and River Valleys’ Board of Directors, and they elect our local representatives and national council delegates.

 - Delegate Dialogues

 - Annual Meeting

 - National Delegate Information + Application

 River Valleys holds delegate dialogues quarterly to bring delegates together with the council membership.
 Delegates speak with our community on strategic issues and hear membership’s input on the future of our council.
 Find events in your area and register to attend to make your voice heard.

 After watching the video, you will be prompted to complete a short questionnaire to confirm completion.
-A paper self-study is available for those without Internet access.
-Email Delegates@girlscoutsrv.org or call 800-845-0787 to use this option.
+For questions regarding delegates, email Delegates@girlscoutsrv.org.

 - Delegate Activities